 Doctors and Nursing Team

 BSc 1998, MBBS (London) 2001, MRCP (UK) 2005, MRCGP 2009, GMC 6031178

 I qualified in 2001 from Charing Cross and Westminster Medical School and after initially training in adult hospital medicine in Torbay, I went to Australia for 2 years.
 I then returned to the UK to train as a GP in Northumberland.
 I am married to Sam, who is also a GP, and we have 2 children.
 Having travelled and lived in some amazing places we decided to finally put down our roots in beautiful North Devon in 2013.
-We love the wide variety of outdoor activities that North Devon has to offer, in particular running, surfing, playing on the beach and all weather camping trips.
+We love the wide variety of outdoor activities that North Devon has to offer, in particular running, surfing, swimming and paddle-boarding.